What if you receive a Windfall if you are already bankrupt?

 Can you add a Debt to your Bankruptcy?

-As such if you forget to include a debt or a new debt appears that you were not previously aware of it does not matter.
-Once it comes to light it is automatically included in the procedure.
+As such if you forget to include a debt on your original application or a new debt appears that you were not previously aware of it does not matter.
+Once it comes to light it is automatically included in the original procedure.